sammyweller/meet/README.md

 6. GIVEN the user has not selected a city; WHEN the user is browsing list of all cities; THEN the user should see a chart showing upcoming events in all cities.

+### Serverless functions:

+In this project, we will use servless functions to authorize the client-side app in order to retrieve event data.
+We will use the Google Calender API through a consumer key, a consumer secret, and an access token in order to send requested resources.
+By using serverless functions, we can ensure smooth and efficient handling of user requests while maintaining a secure backend infrastructure.